-Located in the San Francisco Bay Area, Stanford University is a place of learning, discovery, expression and innovation.
+Located in the San Francisco Bay Area, Stanford University is a place of discovery, creativity and innovation.
 Founded in 1885, Stanford’s areas of excellence span seven schools along with research institutes, the arts and athletics.
-Stanford’s faculty, staff and students work to improve the health and wellbeing of people around the world through the discovery and application of knowledge.
+Stanford’s students, faculty and staff work to improve the health and well-being of people around the world through the discovery and application of knowledge.

 Visitor Information Services

 The 285-foot Hoover Tower was built in 1941 and dedicated as part of Stanford’s 50th anniversary celebration.
-The observation deck offers views of the Santa Clara Valley and houses a carillon of 48 bells, the largest inscribed “For Peace Alone Do I Ring.”
-The lobby features exhibitions on such topics as the institution’s founder—Stanford alumnus and US president Herbert Hoover—and collections held at the Hoover Institution Library & Archives.
+The Hoover Observation Deck offers views of the Santa Clara Valley and houses a carillon of 48 bells, the largest inscribed “For Peace Alone Do I Ring.”
+The lobby features exhibitions on such topics as the institution’s founder—Stanford alumnus and U.S. president Herbert Hoover—and collections held at the Hoover Institution Library & Archives.

-The 150-foot diameter radio telescope in the Stanford foothills called the Dish was constructed in the 1960s to probe the scattering properties of the Earth’s ionosphere.
-It is still in use and is owned by SRI International.
-More than 600,000 people annually hike the service roads within Stanford’s 315-acre habitat reserve, which also supports academic programs, environmental restoration and habitat conservation.
+The 150-foot-diameter radiotelescope in the Stanford foothills called the Dish was constructed in the 1960s to probe the scattering properties of the Earth’s ionosphere.
+It is still in use and is owned and operated by SRI International.
+Annually, more than 600,000 people hike the service roads surrounding the Dish within Stanford’s 315-acre habitat reserve, which also supports academic programs, environmental restoration and habitat conservation.
 Public access is limited to daylight hours, and pets are prohibited.